csev/cc4e/book/README.md

 Switch all variables mentioned in the narrative to back-quote (markdown style).

+Enclose all reserved words like `if`, `for`, `while`, etc. in back-quotes.

-At times they use italics in pseudo-code - remove the italics and just leafe this as indented pre-formatted text without styling.
+At times K&R use italics in pseudo-code - remove the italics and just leave this as indented pre-formatted text without styling.

 Extract all complete code sequences (with and without a main) and place in the `code`